-Following the publication of Songs of a Semite, Lazarus wrote several prose pieces concerned with the historical and political interests of the Jewish people, and travelled to France and England, where she met and befriended literary figures, such as Robert Browning and William Morris.
+Following the publication of Songs of a Semite, Lazarus wrote several prose pieces concerning the historical and political interests of Jewish people, and traveled to France and England, where she met and befriended literary figures, including Robert Browning and William Morris.

 After returning from Europe, Lazarus was asked for an original poem to be auctioned off as a fundraiser for the building of the pedestal of the Statue of Liberty.
 Though she initially declined, Lazarus later used the opportunity to express the plight of refugee immigrants, who she cared greatly about.
 Her resulting sonnet, “The New Colossus,” includes the iconic lines “Give me your tired, your poor / Your huddled masses yearning to breathe free,” and is inscribed on a plaque on the pedestal of the monument.